 Maybe even a post on how to choose shirts as presents for others.

 Social Media posting can also become haphazard, which is why you need to have some type of calendar and schedule in place to make your posts.

-Buffer has a great social media content calendar built right into their system as you can see below.
+Buffer has a great social media content calendar built right into its system as you can see below.

 Sure, if you have a fresh piece of content then definitely post it and promote it, but if you have no schedule in place, then you just may find yourself going days or weeks in between posts.

 You would be hard-pressed to find someone who would constantly check up on your profile if you weren’t posting regularly, why would they?

 How often should you post and re-post?
 Tweet and Retweet?

 The best way to decide and get a handle on it is to set up some type of schedule, then test it out and change it up as you see fit.

 Lastly, you do run the risk of being wasteful with your posts.